Whistleblower job protection for False Claims Act and SEC and CFTC whistleblowers

 Whistleblower job protection under state laws

-Many state false claims laws with whistleblower reward provisions also provide whistleblower job protection.
+Many state false claims laws with whistleblower reward provisions also provide whistleblower protection with regard to jobs.

 For instance, the California False Claims Act states whistleblowers are entitled to job protection if any “employee, contractor, or agent is discharged, demoted, suspended, threatened, harassed, or in any other manner discriminated against in the terms and conditions of his or her employment.”